gpersistence/tstop/README.md

 # Documentation and Tutorial

-For detailed documentation please see: [Runtime Documentation] (python/persistence/README.md)
+For detailed documentation please see: [Documentation] (python/persistence/README.md)

 For a short tutorial please see: [Time-series Topology Tutorial] (python/persistence/tutorial.md)

 # Data